 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
 Strategic Plan Lancaster County Homelessness Coalition Both plans support Homelessness Services through furthering the provision of emergency shelter, rapid rehousing, street outreach, coordinated assessment in collaboration with the Coalition.

+Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
 City of Lancaster's Interim Housing Strategy City of Lancaster Both plans are focused on improving and preserving the quality, safety, and affordability of City housing stock and increasing the number of affordable housing units for low- and moderate-income residents.
-Building on Strength Lancaster City Alliance Both plans identify a need for affordable and mixed-income housing development and more efficient transportation options for travel within City.
+Building on Strength Lancaster City Alliance Both plans identify a need for affordable and mixed- income housing development and more efficient transportation options for travel within City.
 The plans also support programming promoting entrepreneurship and creating equitable job opportunities through education and resource access while fostering an environment where small businesses can thrive.